Research & Campaigns – Universal Credit

 Removing the 7 waiting days, making the UC helpline free

 Locally, we have been monitoring the number of clients needing advice and support from our advisers and caseworkers, relating to Universal Credit claims.
-From January-March 2019, we recorded 2,065 client issues about Universal Credit.
+From April to September 2019, we recorded 5,389 client issues about Universal Credit.
 We analysed the issues and they showed:

-were about making an initial claim, including problems with establishing eligibility and providing ID
+were about making an initial claim, including problems with digital access or capability, understanding the payments process, establishing eligibility and providing ID

 concerned housing issues, such as rent arrears caused by delays in benefit payments